ABS Sensor

 Contamination of the sensor: Accumulated dirt, mud or brake dust can prevent the ABS sensor from reading.
 To address this issue, thoroughly clean the affected sensor and its surrounding area.
 Use a soft brush or compressed air to remove any debris that may be causing the infection.

-Read also Everything you need to know about car wheel bearings
+Read also Car fuel filter change: What you need to know

 Sensor failure: ABS sensors can be damaged by impact from road debris or accidental bumps.
 If you suspect damage to the sensor, visually inspect the sensor for any signs of physical damage.
 If the sensor is cracked, bent, or otherwise exposed, it may need to be replaced.